ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 ## Checking Implementations {#checking}

-A *checking* I-Regexp implementation only accepts the I-Regexp syntax defined here.
+A *checking* I-Regexp implementation is one that checks a supplied regexp for compliance with this specification and reports any problems.
 Checking implementations give their users confidence that they didn't accidentally insert non-interoperable syntax, so checking is RECOMMENDED.
 Exceptions to this rule may be made for low-effort implementations